Enrolment forms and tools

 Permission to take courses at another university

-If you’d like to take one or more courses at a university other than the University of Ottawa, Carleton University, Saint Paul University or the Dominican University College, please visit the Letter of Permission web page and fill out the application form.
+If you’d like to take one or more courses at a university other than the University of Ottawa, Carleton University, Saint Paul University or Dominican University College, please visit the Letter of Permission web page and fill out the application form.

 Administrative fees apply for a letter of permission request.

 University of Ottawa-Carleton University exchange program

-If you’re a University of Ottawa student and would like to study at Carleton University as part of an exchange agreement with Carleton, complete the Exchange Program — University of Ottawa-Carleton University form (PDF) and submit it for approval to the academic secretariat of your faculty or school.
+If you’re a University of Ottawa student and would like to study at Carleton University as part of an exchange agreement with this university, please visit the University of Ottawa-Carleton University exchange program web page and fill out the application form.

 Request for prior-learning recognition